up/shoogar/README.md

 ## Routes

-In shoogar is a route an URL matching pattern paired with a content type.

-in the form:
+In shoogar is a route an URL matching pattern paired with a content type in the form:

 	URL-PATTERN : CONTENT-TYPE